pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 - Texture mapping for real-world imagery
 - Animation for dynamic storytelling

-Key takeaways:
+Main points:
 1. Start simple, add complexity gradually
-2. Let your data guide visualization choices
+2. Let your data guide picture choices
-3. Consider your audience - scientists, engineers, or general public
+3. Think about your audience - scientists, engineers, or regular people
-4. Performance and quality are often trade-offs
+4. Speed and quality are often trade-offs
-5. PyVista's API is consistent and discoverable
+5. PyVista's API is consistent and easy to find

 Your next steps:
-- Experiment with your own data
+- Try with your own data
-- Explore the PyVista gallery for inspiration
+- Look at the PyVista gallery for ideas
 - Join the community for support and ideas
 - Share your visualizations!

-Remember: great visualizations don't just show data, they reveal insights and tell compelling stories.
-PyVista gives you the tools - now go create something amazing!"
+Remember: great pictures don't just show data, they find insights and tell great stories.
+PyVista gives you the tools - now go make something amazing!"

 ---